helenvholmes/portfolio/src/pages/writing/2019-resolutions-check-in-sewing-edition.md

 Some other things I've made or worked on:

 * Putting darts in vintage wool pants from L.L.Bean.
-These are still not tightly done enough, unfortunately.
+These are still not tightly done enough, unfortunately but that didn't stop me from posing in it while grinning like an idiot.
 * Repairing holes in two pairs of jeans, both of whiched I've had to repair again since
 * Altering a green t-shirt from Zara, which I then undid because I didn't like it
 * Four handkerchiefs out of a linen napkin my mother bought me from Sur la Table that are not well-made but I use all the time